Aceinna/docs_openrtk/software/tutorial.rst

         DebugPrintString(buffer);
     }

-Compile the project, upload the firmware, and you can get result via debug UART.
+Compile the project, upload the firmware, and the user can get result via debug UART.

 Implementing user-defined packets via UART
 ------------------------------------------
 The debug UART is mainly intended for debug usage.
-You may want to output algorithm results via the interface UART (default baud rate is 57600) on the EVB.
-OpenIMU provides an easy-to-use framework for you to define your own packets.
+The user may want to output algorithm results via the interface UART (default baud rate is 57600) on the EVB.
+OpenIMU provides an easy-to-use framework for the user to define your own packets.
 User-defined packets are declared and implemented in **UserMessaging.h** and **UserMessaging.c**.

 - Add your packet code in **UserMessaging.h**.

 I added a **USR_OUT_TLT** packet as an example.